josecarlosgt/Web-Design-and-Development/README.md

-# JavaScript Data Structures: Examples & Exercises
+# Tutorial #8: JavaScript Data Structures - Examples & Exercises

 The following list contains links to examples exercises in JavaScript.
 Each link also provides a reference to suggested solutions.
 - [Creating an object literal](https://jsfiddle.net/joseortiz/q96b4wje/)